roman-milk/roman-milk.github.io/bareback-sex-with-grandmother.md

  He could only gulp and mumble a vague response.
 Nate groaned, his hips jerking with small uncontrolled thrusts.

  "You do like it, don't you?"
 Madeline's voice squeaked with expectation.
 "Fuck my hand, Nate.
 Yes, you dirty boy, fuck my fist."
-Report_Story #3